CasimirGeelhoed/swarm/README.md

 **Swarm** is a free lightweight programming environment for spatial sound and other purposes.

-**Swarm** enables creative coders to intuitively develop new algorithms for live control of large numbers of objects.
+**Swarm** enables creative coders to intuitively develop new algorithms for live control of large numbers of data points.

 **Swarm** is designed to be flexible and easy-to-use, using simple Lua scripts that can be edited in real-time.